appuio/ops-techlab/labs/334_renew_certificates.md

 ```

 ## Replace the other main certificates
-You can use the following playbooks to replace the certificates of the other main components on Openshift:
+You can use the following playbooks to replace the certificates of the other main components on OpenShift:
 -    masters (API server and controllers)
      -    /usr/share/ansible/openshift-ansible/playbooks/byo/openshift-cluster/redeploy-master-certificates.yml
 -    etcd